mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### Iteration

 Iteration means being able to quickly improve on something by shipping a minimally viable change in how we do things.
-It's the opposite of the "wait, wait, wait ship" method we call the [Windows Vista Approach](list-of-terms.md#windows-vista-approach).
+It's the opposite of the "wait, wait, wait, ship" method we call the [Windows Vista Approach](list-of-terms.md#windows-vista-approach).

 ### **LHS**

 The “Left-Hand Sidebar” in the Mattermost team site, used for navigation.

-### **Majority regions**
+### **Majority Regions**

 Countries and regions outside the United States are referred to as "majority regions".
 We use this term for a few reasons, a\) we use the word "majority" to remind everyone that the ~300M United States are only a tiny fraction \(&lt;5%\) of the world's 7 billion people \(many American companies refer to the U.S. as "domestic" and the rest of the world as "international" which is counter to the inclusive culture at Mattermost\), b\) we use "regions" instead of "countries" because there are political issues with some locations.